Does Malachi 2:16 teach that God hates divorce?

 Second, God used human language and human authors.
 This means that ordinary rules of grammar were used to communicate eternal truths about God.
 These human authors lived in cultures and eras of history and their language was the language of the time.
 Of course, this can be and has been greatly abused – mostly by those who do not keep the unchanging Divine Author clear in their thoughts.
 But the truth of the matter is that the words that were used were intended to be read and understood by a contemporary audience.
 There was no “secret” language with secret numbers and hidden codes.
 Just ordinary words used in an ordinary way following the ordinary rules of communication.

-Third, the Hebrew language posits some challenges all its own.
-It is well known that the Hebrew text is a consonantal text.
+Third, the Hebrew language contains some challenges all its own, especially for English speakers.
+The Hebrew text is a consonantal text.
 This means that in the original there were only consonants.
 Vowels were passed down from generation to generation through oral tradition.
 In the early Middle Ages after Christ, (around 800AD or so) a group of Hebrew scholars known as the Masoretes invented a system of dots and lines to indicate the vowels and the proper pronunciation.
-After several centuries, this system was modified, edited and corrected until it was received by all, and by the 10th century there was a received text of the Hebrew Bible with the vowel points added.
+After several centuries, this system was modified, edited and corrected until it was received by all, and by the 10th century, there was a received text of the Hebrew Bible with the vowel points added.

 The vowel points are crucial to the interpretation of the words.
 If the pronunciation of a word changed, the meaning and the grammar of that word would change.
 If the vowel points are not reliable, then the text is not reliable.